-Often times during the thesis process, you may feel lost, overwhelmed, and confused by the process.
+At times during the thesis experience, you may feel lost, overwhelmed, and confused by the process.
 To address this issue, the University of Houston Writing Center and the Honors College have partnered together to offer you a learning environment in which you have the opportunity to actively dialogue and collaborate on your research and writing with your peers in a close-knit setting.

 Participants are expected to complete the portion of the writing they plan to discuss with the group prior to the studio time, and are expected to respond to the work of others.